CharReek/Project-5/README.md

 The purpose of this website is to stop more and more clothing ending up in landfills as this is an huge issue in todays society.The website provies a space where shoppers can find Substinably sources clothing that dosent hurt the enviroment.Users then can then make a purchase.

 ## Wireframes
+All wireframs can be found in the media folder under Wireframes.

+I wanted my website to be clean and to the point as personally i hate when a webstire is cluttered.
+It makes things hard to find and gives the users a poor experience.
+This is somethign i kept in my mind though out the duration of the website design.

 ## Userstories
+All my user storeies can be found in the project board - [https://github.com/CharReek/Project-5/projects](https://github.com/CharReek/Project-5/projects)

+I used these as a basis for my project to ensure that the website was catering to both the user and the store owner.

 ## Exsisting Features
 * ### Nav Bar & Drop down menu